 - Failed to take a proper history from the mother

 If you doctor or other medical professional behaved negligently and caused you harm, we can help.

 Get help for OB malpractice in South Carolina today

-The South Carolina medical malpractice lawyers at McGowan, Hood & Felder, LLC, are ready to fight for mothers, children, and families harmed by medical negligence.
+The South Carolina medical malpractice lawyers at McGowan, Hood, Felder & Phillips, LLC, are ready to fight for mothers, children, and families harmed by medical negligence.
 For more than 20 years, our lawyers have represented clients in or near Anderson, Rock Hill, Columbia, Sumter, and Georgetown when doctors, nurses, and medical providers fail to provide proper care.
 Placenta previa is a well-known risk of pregnancy.
 It is inexcusable that doctors should fail to anticipate it and fail to treat it competently.
 To schedule a free case evaluation, please call 803-327-7800 or complete our contact form.